psychoinformatics-de/ipsy-docs/source/internal/data_center/network.rst

 *************
 The network setup is pretty simple.

 `Medusa <medusa>`_ is the gateway to the cluster.
-It is the only machine in the rack that has direct access to the Internet.
+Mulder provides a second point of entry (but no routing) in case of problems with Medusa.
+Those are the only two machines in the rack that have direct access to the Internet.

 Behind Medusa are two separate networks: data and management.
 Medusa handles routing (NAT), DHCP, DNS, etc for both networks.
 See `Medusa's <medusa>`_